glitchdoescode/ai-interviewer/README.md

 - Provides a set of specialized tools for coding tasks
 - Supports asynchronous interview sessions
 - Follows industry best practices for LLM application design
+- Integrates with MongoDB for persistent storage (local or Atlas)

 ## Installation